Protect Yourself Against Call Spoofing Scams

 Government and Law Enforcement Imposters

 If you get a call from someone claiming to be from a government agency threatening jail time unless a fine is paid, you are likely being scammed.
 If you owe any kind of fine or tax penalties, you will generally first receive several notices in the mail, and you will be given the opportunity to question or appeal the amount that you owe.
-Unlike government agencies would, scammers will often ask for money to be sent using a specific payment method, such as a wire transfer, a prepaid gift card, or sometimes even paid out in cryptocurrency such as bitcoin.
+Unlike legitimate government agencies, scammers will often ask for money to be sent using a specific payment method, such as a wire transfer, a prepaid gift card, or sometimes even paid out in cryptocurrency such as bitcoin.
 Don’t fall for it!

 Fake Charities